 Research is encouraged on access to, and protection of genetic information stored in databases (especially computerized databases), or obtained from stored human tissue or sample archives.
-Research can explore threats to, issues surrounding, and protection of the confidentiality of genetic data in databanks and databases, ways to anonymize existing or new genetic records and samples, to assess the economics of genetic data collection, and to explore the intellectual property protection of genetic information and genome research tools, technologies, and resources.
+Research can explore threats to, issues surrounding, and protection of the confidentiality of genetic data in databanks and databases, approaches to anonymizing existing or new genetic records and samples, approaches to assessing the economics of genetic data collection, and explorations of the intellectual property protection of genetic information and genome research tools, technologies, and resources.
 Research can also explore the privacy and ownership issues associated with genetic data in records collected as part of occupational medical surveillance, as well as in academic genetics research.